Ab Initio Calculation Capabilities for Hydrogen Storage Materials

 Brandon C. Wood (email@example.com), Miguel A. Morales (firstname.lastname@example.org), Keith G. Ray (email@example.com), ShinYoung Kang (firstname.lastname@example.org), Stanimir A. Bonev (email@example.com), Tadashi Ogitsu (firstname.lastname@example.org)

-Description: At LLNL, we have access to an incredibly diverse toolkit for modeling hydrogen storage materials with first-principles quantum mechanical calculations.
+At LLNL, we have access to an incredibly diverse toolkit for modeling hydrogen storage materials with first-principles quantum mechanical calculations.
 These calculations allow for the determination of the thermodynamic and kinetic properties of hydrogen storage materials without the need for empirical parameters.
-In this document, we will highlight our computational resources and our expertise as it relates to our capability to perform calculations on many different levels of accuracy/included physics and system size.
+Here we highlight our computational resources and our expertise as it relates to our capability to perform calculations on many different levels of accuracy/included physics and system size.
 In particular, our capabilities include:

 - Quantum Monte Carlo (QMC) and advanced density functionals